 - How likely is it for a group of students to be accepted to a prestigious college?

-Such random experiments with precisely two possible outcomes are typical binomial distribution examples, often called the Bernoulli trials.
+Experiments with precisely two possible outcomes, such as the ones above, are typical binomial distribution examples, often called the Bernoulli trials.

-If you don't know what is a probability of an independent event in your experiment (
+If you don't know the probability of an independent event in your experiment (

 p), collect the past data in one of your binomial distribution examples, and divide the number of successes (